uchicago-cs/chiventure/docs/actions.md

 ### Effects:
-- Description of item will be printed
+- Long description of item will be printed

+### WDL:
+        - examine:

 K1 - Turn on `<ITEM>`